Conformally flat factorization homology in Ind-Hilbert spaces and Conformal field theory

-We expect that such considerations should be derived from an appropriate definition of a dagger structure on the geometric category, but we leave this direction to future work.

 The choice of reflection positivity \eqref{eq_intro_reflection} also suggests that Hermitian conditions should be imposed on the products of a $\CE$-algebra.

 In this paper, we impose the following conditions on the monoid homomorphism $\rho_1:\CE(1)\rightarrow \mathrm{End}\,A$: \begin{enumerate} \item[(U)] The restriction of $\rho_1$ to $\{f\in \CE(1)\mid J_{\mathrm{RP}} f J_{RP}^{-1} =f \}\cong \SO^+(d,1)$ defines a strongly continuous unitary representation on $H^k$ for each $k\geq 0$. \item[(D)] Dilations, shrinking the disk by a factor $r\in(0,1)$, define a strongly continuous, self-adjoint, contractive semigroup representation by Hilbert-Schmidt operators.\footnote{ The assumption that these operators are Hilbert--Schmidt is quite strong; physically, it corresponds to restricting attention to so-called \emph{compact CFTs} (see also \cite{M1}).} \end{enumerate} Note that the dilation $D(r)$ satisfies $J_{\mathrm{RP}} D(r) J_{RP}^{-1} = D(r^{-1})$.
 By condition (D), the $\CE$-algebra $A$ decomposes into the eigenspaces for dilations (Proposition \ref{prop_semigroup}),